Droppers/react-github-data/README.md

 ```

 ### Styling

 There are also several standard styleable classes that you can use, and you can use your own using the `className` prop.
-The inner HTML element of this component is a `span` element; this allows you to use the component inline with text.
+The inner HTML element of this component is a `div` element.

 <table>
   <tr>